VISA REGIME

 Entry of citizens of Serbia into the territory of Poland from the direction of Belarus and Russia (Kaliningrad region)

-Between Poland and Belarus, the Terespol (PL) - Brest (BY) border crossing is open for passenger traffic, and between Poland and the Kaliningrad region is openthe Grzecthotki (PL) - Mamonovo 2 (RF) border crossing.
-Our citizens can use these border crossings to leave Poland in the direction of Belarus and the Kaliningrad region, but not to return to Poland (except with an announcement from the Embassy, which is not a guarantee of entry).
-Therefore, we recommend that citizens do not use these two border crossings to return to Poland unless it is necessary, and to return to Poland from Belarus and the Kaliningrad region via the territory of Lithuania, where no announcement is required and there is no ban for citizens of third countries and Serbia.
-Given that Lithuania is in the EU and Schengen, upon entering its territory, up to Hungary, there are no more border crossings to Serbia.
-We emphasize that it is not possible to predict how long this travel regime through the territory of Lithuania will last, given that the competent authorities of this country are considering the possibility of completely closing the border with Belarus and Russia.
-Currently, two border crossings are open for passenger traffic between Lithuania and Belarus: Medininkai (LT) - Kamani Log (BY) and Šalčininkai (LT) - Benjakoni (BY), which our citizens can use when departing and returning from Belarus to Lithuania.
+A border crossing between Poland and the Kaliningrad region has been opened: Grizhotki (PL) – Mamonovo 2 (RF).
+Our citizens can use this border crossing to exit Poland towards the Kaliningrad region, but not for returning to Poland (except with prior notice to the Embassy, which does not guarantee entry).
+Therefore, we recommend that citizens, if not necessary, do not use this border crossing for returning to Poland and instead re-enter Poland from the Kaliningrad region via Lithuania, where no prior notice is required and there are no restrictions for third-country nationals and citizens of the Republic of Serbia.
+Since Lithuania is part of the EU and Schengen Area, once inside Lithuanian territory and until Hungary, there are no border crossings to the Republic of Serbia.
+Currently, two border crossings are open for passenger traffic between Lithuania and Belarus: Medininkai (LT) – Kamiani Log (BY) and Šalčininkai (LT) – Beniakoni (BY).
+Our citizens can use these crossings for travel to and from Belarus and Lithuania.

 Based on the Regulation of the European Union on restrictive measures against the Russian Federation, from September 2023 it is not possible to enter the territory of Poland and Lithuania with cars registered in Russia.
 The ban on entry of cars with Russian license plates applies regardless of the driver's nationality.
 Similar bans exist on the territory of Latvia, Estonia and Finland.